Government has knives out for hospital plans

 An estimated 2,5 million people have hospital cash plans that pay out cash to policy holder, usually only when they have spent three days in hospital.

-Gap cover plans pay the “payment gap” where a patient’s medical scheme benefits do not cover all the costs incurred by the policy holder when having medical treatment.
+Gap cover plans pay the “payment gap” where a patient’s medical scheme benefits do not cover all the hospital-related costs.

 Prescribed minimum benefits and medical aids

-Unlike the insurance companies that offer hospital plans, medical schemes are obliged by law to cover the treatment for a long list of treatments.
+Insurance companies offer hospital plans.
+However, medical schemes must by law cover the treatment for over 100 treatments.
 These are described as prescribed minimum benefits (PMBs).

 In addition, medical aids may not refuse anyone membership on the basis of their health status or age.

-The medical aids are worried that hospital plans are attracting young, healthy people to bail out of their expensive medical schemes and getting hospital insurance instead.
+The medical aids worry that hospital plans are attracting young, healthy people.
+The blame health insurance for making them leave their expensive medical schemes.
 This is affecting the financial health of medical schemes.

 What the government is planning

-The government plans to introduce “demarcation regulations” that specify the kinds of health insurance plans that are permitted in terms of two specific laws: the Medical Schemes Act and the Act governing long term and short term insurance.
+The government plans to introduce “demarcation regulations”.
+These will specify the kinds of permitted health insurance plans in terms of two specific laws: the Medical Schemes Act and the Act governing short-term insurance.

 Government also intends to broaden the definition of the “business of a medical aid scheme” in the Financial Services Laws General Amendment Act in support of the new demarcation regulations.